 Viome is also best for those with privacy concerns

-Viome’s Gut Intelligence test does not examine your DNA at all.
-The only data it analyzes is the RNA of the microorganisms living inside of your gut.
+Viome’s Gut Intelligence test does not examine your DNA; instead, it analyzes the RNA of the microorganisms living inside of your gut.
 We shouldn’t say “only”, because there are tens of trillions of microorganisms in there!
-But the important factor here is that this data, while very valuable to you, is not sensitive or identifiable information in the same way as your DNA.
+But the point here is that this data, while very valuable to you, is not sensitive or identifiable information in the same way as your DNA.
 There isn’t something intrinsically “yours” about it, or anything personally identifying.

-It’s also worth noting that Viome protects your data rigorously, of course.
+It’s also worth noting that Viome protects your data rigorously.
 The other companies in this guide take the necessary steps to respect and protect your privacy as well.
 Thryve, for instance, easily lets you opt out of having your anonymized data being used in scientific studies of any kind.
 But if you are somebody who is more comfortable with fewer companies holding your sensitive data such as DNA information, for instance, you can breathe a sigh of relief with Viome’s Gut Intelligence test.